Something interesting happened to me recently.

 If you freak out the minute you have to spend some quality time alone, you are more likely to go looking for trouble.

-Naturally this is a huge topic that can’t be covered off easily in one paragraph but here’s the thing – you need to like yourself.
+Naturally, this is a huge topic that can’t be covered easily in one paragraph but here’s the thing – you need to like yourself.

 If deep down you think you are boring or a bad person (or whatever critical word you want to use here) you aren’t going to enjoy your own company.

-Work on your self-esteem and spending quality time alone will become much easier.
+Working on your self-esteem will make spending quality time alone much easier.

 I’ve taken this course myself and found it a game-changer for breaking toxic thought patterns (which lead to drama causing toxic action).
 You can read my review on the course here to see how this course could benefit you as well.